Skip to main content

 Property Tax Basics: Taxing Authorities and Collection

-Generally, responsibility for the three phases of the property tax system -- levy, appraisal, and collection -- rests almost exclusively on the taxing authorities within local governments.
-Like any other branch of government, a taxing authority is a legal entity with elected or appointed officers who serve a distinct geographic area.
+Generally, responsibility for the three phases of the property tax system—levy, appraisal, and collection—rests almost exclusively on the taxing authorities within local governments.
+Like any other branch of government, a taxing authority is a legal entity with elected or appointed officers serving a distinct geographic area.

-Both state and local government agencies are authorized to levy taxes, but the way they conduct assessments, collection, and compliance can differ widely.
+Both state and local government agencies are authorized to levy taxes.
+Still, the way they conduct assessments, collection, and compliance can differ widely.
 In some state jurisdictions, a single state agency has primary responsibility for obtaining all appraisals, making assessments, and collecting taxes.
 In most states, certain agencies assess some or all railroads and utility properties.

-Keep in mind that there may be opportunities to challenge the way your property is valued in some instances, such as through local assessment appeals or review boards.
+There may be opportunities to challenge how your property is valued, such as through local assessment appeals or review boards.

 Get a Free Assessment of Your Property Tax Concerns

-If you're planning to buy a house but want a better understanding of your property tax obligation, or have any other concerns regarding property taxes, it's often best to speak with a tax attorney.
-They can help spot issues before they become bigger problems and help you get some peace of mind.
+If you're planning to buy a house but want a better understanding of your property tax obligation or tax collection, you're not alone.
+Perhaps you have other concerns regarding property taxes, such as tax credits, special assessments, or unpaid taxes.
+In these situations, it's best to seek out the contact information of a tax attorney or a real estate attorney.
+They can help spot tax issues before they become more significant.
+An experienced lawyer can also secure potential tax relief if you qualify.

 Was this helpful?